-Use the Cloud console to check for the number of healthy backend VMs in each backend instance group.
-The Cloud console also shows you which VMs are in the active pool.
+Use the Google Cloud console to check for the number of healthy backend VMs in each backend instance group.
+The Google Cloud console also shows you which VMs are in the active pool.

 Make sure that your load balancer's failover ratio is set appropriately.
 For example, if you have ten primary VMs and a failover ratio set to